Mental Health Facilities Charleston, WV

 Charleston Area Medical Center General Hospital

-Charleston Area Medical Center General Hospital is one of mental health facilities in Charleston, West Virginia, located at 501 Morris Street, 6 East, 25301 zip code.
+Charleston Area Medical Center General Hospital is a mental health facility in Charleston, WV, located at 501 Morris Street, 6 East, in the 25301 zip code.
 Charleston Area Medical Center General Hospital provides hospital inpatient treatment.
-Charleston Area Medical Center General Hospital provides activity therapy, dialectical behavior therapy and psychotropic medication to adults, seniors 65 or older and young adults.
-Charleston Area Medical Center General Hospital also supports seniors or older adults, people with trauma and patients with eating disorders.
-Additional services provided at Charleston Area Medical Center General Hospital include illness management and recovery, chronic disease/illness management and suicide prevention services.
+Charleston Area Medical Center General Hospital provides activity therapy, couples/family therapy and group therapy to seniors 65 or older, adults and young adults.
+Charleston Area Medical Center General Hospital also supports seniors or older adults, people with PTSD and people with trauma.
+Some other services available at Charleston Area Medical Center General Hospital include suicide prevention services, diet and exercise counseling and chronic disease/illness management.

 Learn More